-At SKA, we believe that all children deserve to develop a 'Love for Reading'.
+At South Kirkby Academy, we believe that all children deserve to develop a 'Love for Reading'.
 We provide a supportive and stimulating reading environment for pupils, encouraging all to reach their full potential as independent readers and develop a positive attitude to life-long learning.
 At SKA, we foster the importance of reading as both a recreational activity through 'Reading for Pleasure' and a way to develop children's knowledge and skills through an extensive and rich Reading Curriculum.

 Spiritual development focuses on personal insight, values, meaning and purpose.

 This refers to children’s beliefs (religious or otherwise) which inform their perspective on life and their interest in, and respect for different people’s feelings and values.
 This is developed in Reading by giving pupils the opportunity to understand human emotions and feelings, the way they impact on people and how an understanding of them can be helpful through different text types and stories.